Publishing Services

 Access request for <ServiceTitle> - Body: The requester's email address and a "Manage Access" link

-The link takes you directly to the permissions dashboard for that service.
+The link takes you directly to the service's permissions page in the noBGP dashboard.

-Every service has a built-in permissions dashboard at:
+Every service has a permissions page in the noBGP dashboard at:

 Email Patterns